 Bedroom Suite 2 Entrance passage with fitted wardrobes.
 Bay window with working shutters.
 Open fireplace with Delft tile surround.
 Display cupboard.
 Dressing room with fireplace with Delft tiled surround.
 Fitted wardrobes.
 En suite bathroom with roll top bath, wash hand basin with marble surround and cupboard below, WC.

 From staircase hall door, with tiled floor, into:

 Study Safe cupboard.
 Ornate fireplace.
-Door to back hall.
+Door to back hall with under floor heating.